FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 > [!IMPORTANT]
 > MSSP is now leading.
 >
-> Follow MSSP, directives and guidelines.
+> Follow MSSP directives and guidelines.
 >
-> Continue to 6.2, with priority to incoming MSSP directives and guidelines.
+> Continue on this playbook's processes, __with priority to incoming MSSP directives and guidelines.__

 6.2 Gather information for report on relevant MSSP directives and guidelines.
 - [ ] Severity of incident